-Read the following 10 questions and count up how many apply to you to see if you have arrived in middle class heaven?
-What your total means is explained at the end.
+Count up to see if you have arrived in middle class heaven?

-1. Talking loudly to your toddlers in public situations as if they are adults.
+1. Talk loudly to your toddlers in public situations as if they are adults.

 2. Being conspicuously always busy, rushing from one appointment to the next, and always tapping away on your phone, even when with friends or family.

-3. Kids must be signed up to a myriad of classes, clubs and groups that they are rushed around to (linked to number 2), including ballet if you have a girl.
+3. Kids must be signed up for a myriad of classes, clubs, and groups that they are rushed around to (linked to number 2), including ballet if you have a girl.

-6. Proclaiming publicly in restaurants, intolerance to certain kind of foods (gluten) without any proven medical condition.
+6. Proclaiming publicly in restaurants intolerance to certain kinds of foods (gluten) without any proven medical condition.

-7. Trying to go grand designs on your kitchen, usually involves open plan, an island, nice worktops, glass sunroom, a log burner or suchlike.
-High end kitchenware, expensive knives, chopping board etc. a must to chop up your occasional organic farmers’ market produce.
+7. Trying to go grand designs on your kitchen usually involves an open plan, an island, nice worktops, a glass sunroom, a log burner, or suchlike.
+High-end kitchenware, expensive knives, chopping boards, etc., are a must to chop up your occasional organic farmers’ market produce.

-8. At least 2 holidays a year, ideally a private villa so you don’t have to mix with the plebes, not a hotel.
-Skiing a must and Aldi ski wear obviously not acceptable.
+8. At least two holidays a year, ideally a private villa, so you don’t have to mix with the plebes, not a hotel.
+Skiing is a must, and Aldi ski wear is obviously not acceptable.

 10. Conspicuous giving – doing something usually linked to number 5 above for a high-profile charity and posting it on social media to get sponsorship.

-0-2 I bet you still call your lunch dinner, and dinner, tea, and you sometimes have it sitting on the settee in the living room, in front of the telly, usually around 6pm.
+0-2 I bet you still call your lunch dinner, and dinner, tea, and you sometimes have it sitting on the settee in front of the telly, usually around 6 pm.

-3-5 Ah, you are climbing up the posh ladder, you call the living room the sitting room, and will uncork some prosecco there on the sofa (not the settee) after you had your dinner at the table around 7pm.
+3-5 Ah, you are climbing up the posh ladder.
+You call the living room the sitting room and will uncork some prosecco there on the sofa (not the settee) after you have your dinner at the table around 7 pm.

 6-8 No matter how much prosecco you have on the sofa, you will never go to the toilet, only to the loo.